RandomServices/randomservices-ansible/README.md

 The data, for example a password string, is stored as a variable with a name.
 Then the variable can be used in the Ansible tasks.

-Place the passphrase in the `.vault_pass.txt` file.
+Place the passphrase in the `.vault-pass` file.
 That file will be ignored by git.
 Never commit the passphrase to git!

 The [Ansible documentation](http://docs.ansible.com/playbooks_vault.html#creating-encrypted-files) is pretty straightforward.